Traveling has always been one of my passions. I love the joy of experiencing new cultures and the excitement of exploring our amazing world.

 Built in 1935 as the private residence of Mr. J.B.
-Evans, this Colonial Revival Resort style house is now home to sharks, alligators, turtles, snakes, a host of other interesting reptiles, as well as Crystal, the beautiful blue and yellow macaw.
+Evans, this Colonial Revival Resort-style house is now home to sharks, alligators, turtles, snakes, a host of other interesting reptiles, as well as Crystal, the beautiful blue and yellow macaw.
 And if you didn’t find that perfect seashell on the shores of Delray Beach, the Sandoway House has one of the premier shell collections in the world.
-So, stop on by for a few hours, talk to the staff, walk the grounds, and educate yourself on the diverse ecological marine life that call South Florida home.
+So, stop on by for a few hours, talk to the staff, walk the grounds, and educate yourself on the diverse ecological marine life that calls South Florida home.

 The Sandoway House Nature Center is located at: